altaga/Heliport/README.md

 # LoRaWAN Device:

-The purpose of the LoRaWAN device is to receive RPC method responses and send RPC calls via BLE from any Heliport Dapp and communicate to the Helium LoRaWAN network.
+The purpose of the LoRaWAN device is to receive RPC method responses and send RPC calls via BLE from any Heliport Dapp and broadcast to the Helium LoRaWAN network.

 <img src="https://i.ibb.co/sbG77Pw/scheme2-drawio.png">